 By the time his advanced training was over in 1996, Dr. Simmons and his wife, Mary, also a physician, were ready to head north for more seasonal weather.
 Their search for a family-friendly community brought them to central Missouri.

-He joined Mid-Missouri Ear, Nose and Throat, which had offices in Jefferson City and at the Lake of the Ozarks.
+He joined Mid-Missouri Ear, Nose and Throat.
 In July 2012, Mid-Missouri Ear, Nose and Throat merged with JCMG.

 Advances in treating hearing impairments have enabled him to offer another option to people for whom other treatments fail.
 The Baha, a hearing device implanted in the skull behind the ear, is used for single-sided deafness or in other cases that can’t benefit from conventional hearing aids.